johannes-skog/sentiment/README.md

 reacher.get_artifact("sentiment.mar", "artifacts")
 ```

-# Deployment on a azure kubernetes cluster with torchserve
+# Deployment on an azure kubernetes cluster with torchserve

-## Setup K8s cluster on Azure
+## Setup kubernetes cluster on Azure

 Export envs from .env
 ```